MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 To develop apps for [!INCLUDE [prod_short](../includes/prod_short.md)], you're required to be known as a [!INCLUDE [prod_short](../includes/prod_short.md)] developer and have a unique development license file with a specific object range.

 To obtain an object range for developing a [!INCLUDE [prod_short](../includes/prod_short.md)] app, you must first have access to PartnerSource Business Center (PSBC).
-You've access to PSBC if you've one of the following agreements:
+You have access to PSBC if you have one of the following agreements:

 - [An active Partner Registration Agreement](https://businesscenter.mbs.microsoft.com/#contentdetail/MSDpartneragreem) (PRA)